xapax/security/local_file_inclusion.md

 ```
 http://example.com/index.php?page=php://filter/convert.base64-encode/resource=index
 ```

 Here you use a php-filter to convert it all into base64.
 So in return you get the whole page base64 encoded.
 Now you only need to decode it.
 Save the base64-text into a file and then run:

 ```
 base64 -d savefile.php
 ```

-### Using the nullbyte handeling .php
+### Bypassing .php and other extra file-endings

-THe nullbyte techniqu works in versions below php 5.3.
+The nullbyte technique works in versions below php 5.3.
 So look out for that.

 If the include looks like this: